Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Anisotropy Test

-In this section, it is discussed whether it is possible to discriminate or give a constraint to the anisotropy of the velocity distribution even with a small number of events.
-A three-dimensional plot for the case $r=0.3$ case (as seen in Figure \ref{fig:ERcos_F}) is shown in Figure \ref{fig:temppseudo_overlay}.
-The $E_R-\cos{\theta}$ plane is divided into small bins, and each cuboid and white dot corresponds to the event number for the scaled template and pseudo-experiment, respectively.
-From the plot, it is possible to calculate the chi-square distribution between the template and pseudo-experiment.
-The chi-square distributions between the template and the pseudo experiment are shown respectively in Fig.\ref{fig:chi2_FER0keV} (target F) and Fig.\ref{fig:chi2_AgER0keV} (target Ag) with $E_R^\textrm{thr.}=0$ keV.
-Red dashed lines in the figures correspond to a 90\% confidence level (CL).
+Three-dimensional plots for the case $r=0.3$ case (as seen in Figure \ref{fig:ERcos_F}) of the template data and the pseudo-experimental data are shown in Figure \ref{fig:temppseudo_overlay}.
+Here, both of the $r$ value for the template ($r_\mathrm{tmp}$) and the pseudo-experiment ($r_\mathrm{exp}$) are set to 0.3 and it is seen that the two plots agree within the statistical fluctuation.
+The $E_R-\cos{\theta}$ plane is divided into 10 ($E_R$) $\times$ 20 ($\cos{\theta}$) bins, and each cuboid and white dot represent the event number for the scaled template and pseudo-experiment, respectively.
+The chi-square value between the template and pseudo-experiment for each set of $r_\mathrm{tmp}$ and $r_\mathrm{exp}$ is calculated.
+For reference, chi-square value between the template and the pseudo experiment are shown in Figure \ref{fig:chi2_FERnon0} for $E_R^\mathrm{thr}=20$ keV (a realistic case).
+Here, the target nuclei is fluorine.
+Each figure show the chi-squre values for a given $r_\mathrm{exp}$ with the $r_\mathrm{tmp}$ as the horizontal axis.
+Same plots for the silver target with $E_R^\mathrm{thr}=50$ keV are shown in Figure \ref{fig:chi2_AgERnon0}.
+Red dashed lines in the figures correspond to a 90\% CL.
+Light green and yellow region in the figures correspond to 1$\sigma$ and 2$\sigma$ statistical fluctuation bands estimated by 100 trials of the pseudo-experiments.